 By this time your feet will be aching and body tired, but the prize of the small coffin badge will be yours as we toast your success at the finish!

-Other dates can be arranged for groups, minimum of 10 people
+Other group dates can be arranged by request

 What is not included

 Personal outdoor clothing